National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/understanding.md

 #### Introduction

-The Centers for Medicare and Medicaid Services (CMS) is a federal agency that is part of the U.S. Department of Health and Human Services (HHS) that administers the nation’s Medicare Program.
+The Centers for Medicare and Medicaid Services (CMS) is a federal agency that is part of the U.S. Department of Health and Human Services (HHS) that administers the nation's Medicare Program.
 The agency also works with state governments to administer programs that include Medicaid and the Children's Health Insurance Program (CHIP).

 _Medicare_ is the federal health insurance program created in 1965 to provide health coverage for Americans aged 65 and older.